ssmirr/appdev-chapters/array.md

 A couple of other things for you to experiment with:

  - What happens when you use an index greater than the length of the array?

+    This is our first contact with `nil`, an object that represents **the absence of anything**.
+When you use an index "outside" the array, you might have expected to see an error message; but instead, Ruby returns `nil`.
  - What happens when you use a negative index?

 ### at shorthand, []